api3dao/vitepress-docs/docs/guides/airnode/deploy-airnode/deploy-aws/index.md

 :::

-There are two values `config.json` extracts from `secrets.env` as shown below.
-Add values for each.
+There are two values `config.json` interpolates from `secrets.env`.
+Add values for each of these fields.

 - `CHAIN_PROVIDER_URL`: A blockchain provider url from a provider such as [Infura](https://www.infura.io/).
 Use a url for the Sepolia test network.
 If